The O2 is fully accessible. Lifts and public areas are designed for wheelchair use. We have accessible seating and staff available to help.

 Thames Clippers crews on board the boats and staff at the piers are more than happy to offer help and assistance.

-Pre book disabled access parking for £13.50.
-On the day it’s £15.
-Click the link below to book.
+Disabled access parking is £19.
+We recommend you pre-book in advance to avoid disappointment.
+Click here to book.
 Or call 020 8463 6718.
 Make sure the blue badge holder is in the car with you.

 What if I’m not coming to an event?